pthub/slate/source/index.md

 The API is REST based and "language agnostic" supporting consumers using a variety of programming languages.

-Examples in Shell, Java and Python are shown to the right, and you can switch the programming language of the examples with the tabs in the top right.
+Examples in  Java and Python are shown to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication

-> To authorize, use this code:
+> To login, use this code:

 ```python